 COIOT_OPTION_STATUS_VALIDITY

 COIOT_OPTION_STATUS_VALIDITY is uint16_t in network byte order (big endian) that states the maximal time between this and the next status publish.
-This way a device can state report interval.
+This way a device can state its report interval.
 If a report is not received from this device after the interval has passed the device should be considered offline.
 The LS bit of this option controls how the values is scaled. if the LS bit is 0 the value is number of 1/10 of seconds in the validity period so 2 is 0.2 seconds, 10 is a second, 600 is a minute, 65534 is 109 minutes and 13 seconds.
 If the LS bit of COIOT_OPTION_STATUS_VALIDITY is 1 the value is number of 4 seconds interval in the whole interval.
 So 3 is 12 seconds 11 is 44 seconds and 65535 is more than 3 days.

 COIOT_OPTION_STATUS_SERIAL